 Bihar campaign faces virtual test

-The Covid-19 pandemic is changing the rules of the electoral game, with Bihar as a test case.
+Patna/Delhi: In the first statewide election to be held after the outbreak of the coronavirus disease (Covid-19) pandemic, with strict social distancing guidelines in place,...

-In the first statewide election to be held after the outbreak of the coronavirus disease (Covid-19) pandemic, with strict social distancing guidelines in place, Bihar’s political parties suddenly have a new, unusual worry — the state’s low tele-density, low internet penetration, and low mass media exposure.
+Patna/Delhi: In the first statewide election to be held after the outbreak of the coronavirus disease (Covid-19) pandemic, with strict social distancing guidelines in place, Bihar’s political parties suddenly have a new, unusual worry — the state’s low teledensity, low internet penetration, and low mass media exposure.

 All three pose a challenge in reaching out to prospective voters in a campaign that will rely on indirect communication and digital tools.